 Sales users will appreciate the ability to quickly visualize their current progress to target from the Forecast tab.

-Users can also select “Show Changes in Last 7 Days” which allows them to see which forecasts have increased or decreased in the last seven days, as well as see more information when they hover over a forecast cell.
+Users can also select “Show Changes in Last 7 Days,” which allows them to see which forecasts have increased or decreased in the last seven days, as well as see more information when they hover over a forecast cell.

 Custom Columns

 If you’re looking for even more value, why not create some custom columns on the forecast page?
-These columns can be used to display additional metrics that guide the users in setting forecasts accurately and understanding where they need to focus to bridge the gap to target.
+These columns can be used to display additional metrics that guide the users in setting forecasts accurately and understanding where they need to focus to bridge the gap to the target.

 You can add the following types of custom columns to your forecast page:

-• Use calculated columns to create bespoke forecasting KPIs – for example, Gap to Quota, Pipe Coverage, or Commit Coverage KPIs.
+- Use calculated columns to create bespoke forecasting KPIs – for example, Gap to Quota, Pipe Coverage, or Commit Coverage KPIs.
 Your sales team will be able to see at a glance how close they are to achieving their quota.

-• Use reference data columns to bring in additional data such as a stretch quota or pipeline targets into the forecasting view.
+- Use reference data columns to bring in additional data, such as a stretch quota or pipeline targets, into the forecasting view.
 This column can be populated via the Data Loader or using APIs.

-This custom column took me only a few moments to create and I can add up to five per Forecast Type.
+This custom column took me only a few moments to create, and I can add up to five per Forecast Type.

 Visualize Forecast Changes With Embedded Charts

-• What is the accuracy of my team’s commits?
+- What is the accuracy of my team’s commits?

-• Is my forecast attainment ahead or behind compared to the same time last period?
+- Is my forecast attainment ahead or behind compared to the same time last period?

 These visualizations are easily accessible by switching to the “Chart” view on the Forecast page.